 This privacy notice explains how we, the Office of the Police and Crime Commissioner (OPCC) for Wiltshire and Swindon, obtain, hold, use and disclose information about you - your personal data – and the steps we take to ensure that it is protected.
-It also describes the rights you have with regard to your personal data handled by OPCC and includes how to contact the Information Commissioner should you have a concern with regard to how your personal data has been handled.
+It also describes the rights you have with regard to how your personal data is handled by OPCC and includes how to contact the Information Commissioner should you have a concern with regard to how your personal data has been handled.

-The use and disclosure of personal information is governed in the United Kingdom by the General Data Protection Regulation (‘GDPR’) and Data Protection Act 2018 (‘the Act’), collectively referred to as the Data Protection Legislation (‘the legislation’).
+The use and disclosure of personal information is governed in the United Kingdom by the UK General Data Protection Regulation (‘UKGDPR’) and Data Protection Act 2018 (‘the Act’), collectively referred to as the Data Protection Legislation (‘the legislation’).
 The Police and Crime Commissioner for Wiltshire and Swindon is registered with the Information Commissioner as a ‘data controller’ for the purposes of the legislation.
 As such he is obliged to ensure that the OPCC for Wiltshire and Swindon handles all personal information in accordance with the legislation.
 The OPCC for Wiltshire and Swindon takes that responsibility very seriously and takes great care to ensure that personal information is handled appropriately in order to secure and maintain individuals’ trust and confidence.

 Who we are?